dementive/Victoria3Tools/README.md

 - Documentation on hover for all terms in the log.
 Simply hovering over an effect/trigger/scope will show it's full documentation in a popup.
 - Status Bar automatically updates to show when cursor is inside a Trigger or Effect block.
 - Localize command that will automatically create localization entries from a script file.
 Accessed from the command palette, opened with `ctrl+shift+p` and then type in `Victoria 3`.
-- Fold objects command that will toggle folding of all top level objects, for example all events or all decisions in a file can be folded. `ctrl+alt+f` is the keybinding to toggle fold objects or it can be accessed from the command palette
 - Browse Video command that will allow you to play .bk2 videos directly from the command palette.
 Also shows a popup when hovering over a video file in an event that will let you play the video, replace the video with a new one, or replace and play the new video.
 Note that the [Rad Game Tools Bink Player](http://www.radgametools.com/bnkdown.htm) is required to play the games .bk2 files.
-- Simple Script value hover popups that will show up when hovering over script values declared like `large_radicals = 0.25`.
-The popup shows the name and value of the scripted value.
-- Hovering over texture paths will show a popup that allows you to open it in it's default program.
+- Hovering over texture paths will show a popup to open it.
 - Hovering over event sounds will show a popup that allows you to quickly browse and replace event sounds with the command palette.
-- Goto Definition for saved scopes and saved variables, if your mod and game folders are part of a active sublime project this will work across multiple files.
+- Goto Definition for all game objects, saved scopes, and saved variables
 - Simple validator that will check for common easy to find errors and alert you when they happen when a script file is saved.
-These include: Mismatched brackets, mismatched quotes, and encoding errors.
+These include: mismatched brackets, mismatched quotes, and encoding errors.
-- Full syntax highlighting of all relevent terms you may come across in Vic3 modding.
+- Full syntax highlighting of all relevant terms you may come across in Vic3 modding.
 	- Effects = red
 	- Triggers = yellow
 	- Scopes = blue